Coordinated Arts Program (Sessional Lecturers)

 Applicants should submit the following documents:

-If you are currently a sessional lecturer teaching ASTU 100 or ASTU 101 in CAP:
+Returning applicants: those who are currently teaching/have taught ASTU 100 or ASTU 101 in CAP

-• a letter of application indicating your availability, including any information relevant to your scheduling needs and preferences (e.g., number of sections you would ideally like to teach, back-to-back sections, timetable), AND your interest and expertise in particular streams
+• a letter of application highlighting your interest and expertise in a particular course and stream.
+Please also include your availability and any relevant information to your scheduling needs and preferences (e.g. number of sections you would ideally like to teach, willingness to teach back-to-back sections, willingness to teach in more than one stream).

-• course outline for ASTU 100 in your preferred stream (including course description, list of sample texts, learning outcomes, and descriptions of sample assignments)
+• course outline for ASTU 100 in your preferred stream (including course description, list of sample tests)

 The committee will consult UBC teaching evaluations and CAP peer-review of teaching reports, if available.

-• a letter of application explaining how your research and teaching background qualifies you for the position, and indicating how many sections and in which streams you would be able to teach.
+• a letter of application explaining how your research and teaching background qualifies you for the position.
+Please indicate how many sections and in which streams you would be able to teach

 • curriculum vitae (detailing postsecondary teaching experience, including credit value of each course)